 Best online clearance deals at Walmart in April 2023: Save on home, tech and more

-Looking for a great deal this weekl?
-Then you need to check out Walmart's clearance section in April 2023.
-It's your last chance to save on these top-rated finds online -- because once the deals are gone, they're gone.
+Looking for a great deal this week?
+Then you need to check out Walmart's clearance section.
+The retailer's biggest markdowns are some of Walmart's best deals in 2023.
+But hurry -- it's your last chance to save on these top-rated online finds.
+And once these deals are gone, they're gone.

 Top Walmart finds in this article: